The curse of the altruistic voter

 - Talking about obscure desiderata of voting systems on election day

 Suppose you’re voting on increased funding for the local library.
 You don’t personally use the library much, but you figure that others in the polity are reliant on the library.
-Out of a sense of solidarity you vote for increased funding even though, from a purely egocentric perspective, this reduces your welfare (i.e. the increased cost outweighs your private benefit).
-When results come in, the library funding measure passes in a landslide and you bask in your altruism.
+Out of a sense of solidarity, you vote for increased funding.
+This is despite the fact that, from a purely egocentric perspective, increased funding for the library reduces your welfare (that is, the harm of increased taxes outweighs the negligible benefit of a better library that you won’t use).
+When the voting results come in, the library funding measure passes in a landslide and you bask in the warm glow of your altruism.

-The table outlines a scenario in which each of three voters (it’s a small polity) prefers option \(\beta\).
-Unfortunately, they’ve each come to the inaccurate belief that each other voter prefers option \(\alpha\).
-That is voter A slightly prefers \(\beta\) but believes voter B and voter C each slightly prefer \(\alpha\).
+The table outlines a scenario in which each of three voters (it’s a small polity) prefers option Same Library.
+Unfortunately, they’ve each come to the inaccurate belief that each other voter prefers option More Library.
+That is voter A slightly prefers Same Library but believes voter B and voter C each slightly prefer More Library.

-If our voters are good utilitarians in a first-past-the-post system, they’ll all vote for \(\alpha\) (because \(1 + 1 - 1 > 0 + 0 + 0\)) and it will win.
-The resulting social welfare will be \(-3 = 3 \cdot -1\).
-If our voters had voted in a purely egocentric manner—ignoring the preferences of others, they would each pick \(\beta\) and the social welfare would have been \(0 = 3 \cdot 0\).
+If our voters are earnest utilitarians in a first-past-the-post system, they’ll all vote for More Library (because the perceived social welfare of More Library is \(1 + 1 - 1 = 2\) which is greater than \(0 + 0 + 0 = 0\)) and it will win.
+The resulting actual social welfare will be \(-3 = 3 \cdot -1\).
+If our voters had voted in a purely egocentric manner—ignoring the preferences of others, they would each pick Same Library and the social welfare would have been \(0 = 3 \cdot 0\).

 This is pretty perverse—our voters have selected the social welfare minimizing option despite their scrupulous motives and they would have better achieved their altruistic ends by voting selfishly!

-To recap: When voters have social preferences and imperfect information, they have to work harder (they must perform internal aggregation) and can achieve worse outcomes than if they simply voted egocentrically.
+To recap: When voters have social preferences and imperfect information, they have to work harder (i.e. they must perform internal aggregation rather than just directly voting their private preferences) and can achieve worse outcomes than if they simply vote egocentrically.

 Is all this theorizing just idle fun?
 Or does this problem arise in practice?
-I can’t say for sure, but here are some indications.
+I can’t say for sure, but here are some indications that our two conditions might be actually obtain in the world:

 It strikes me as almost certain that voters often have incorrect information about other voters.
 Pluralistic ignorance is a similar phenomenon that’s known to exist.
 See, for example, the table on divergent support and prevalence of female genital cutting.

 The biggest uncertainty is whether the inaccurate beliefs are of the shape required to produce perverse outcomes.
-For example, in our initial scenario, if each voter had believed that each other voter only valued \(\alpha\) at 0.1 instead of 1, they would have voted for \(\beta\) and maximized social welfare (\(0.1 + 0.1 - 1 < 0\)).
+For example, in our initial scenario, if each voter had believed that each other voter only valued More Library at 0.1 instead of 1, they would have voted for Same Library and maximized social welfare (\(0.1 + 0.1 - 1 < 0\)).
 Or, two voters could have erroneously thought that everyone else dislikes libraries which would have canceled out the overestimate of the third voters and coincidentally produced the right outcomes.

 Is there any way to lift the curse?